May 2017 RESERVE WINE PAIRINGS

 MV Duval-Leroy Champagne, Brut Reserve, Vertus, Cote des Blancs, France

 Pairing Notes: Since 1859, the Duval-Leroy family has been perfecting the art that is their multi-vintage Brut Reserve.
 This stunning start to the evening is a blend of Pinot Noir, Meunier, and Chardonnay.
 The glass features notes of dark chocolate, cinnamon, and roasted yellow figs.

 2014 Paul Jaboulet Crozes Hermitage Blanc, Domaine Mule Blanche, Rhone Valley, France

 Pairing notes: With many aromatics coming from the prawns and grilled pineapple, we have the perfect blend of Marsanne and Roussanne to lovingly accompany the next course.
 The fruit on the wine carries itself well and when enjoyed with the Pique de Pina and the sweetness of the coconut mousse, it is indeed a superb pairing.

 Pairing notes: There are no words to describe the intensity of this wine.
 It wraps around you with a notes of crushed limestone, Meyer lemon curd, and salty sea breeze.
 The wine shows good balance throughout.
 It allures with a richness while having a succulent finish, a perfect complement to the buttery Halibut.

-Pairing notes: A very refined profile of fresh red fruit aromas hits your senses when you dip your nose in the glass.
-Tart strawberries, raspberries and a bit of rhubarb come to mind.
+Pairing notes: A profile of dark chocolate, espresso, and coffee aromas hits your senses when you dip your nose in the glass.
+Rich black fruit also comes to mind.
 The palate exudes a great power that grips, making this a good match for the roasted squab and velvety touches that the dish will show.

 2012 Massolino Barolo, Piedmont, Italy